 Gambling is a major source of revenue for Rhode Island and the state goes to great lengths to protect its industry.
 Gaming laws in the state restrict all forms of betting that aren’t licensed by gaming authorities.
-Legal betting in Rhode Island is restricted the state’s two land-based casinos, the betting sites listed below, the state lottery and charitable bingo games that award no more than $7500 in prizes in a single night.
+Legal betting in Rhode consists of casino gambling, real-world sports betting, online horse racing betting, daily fantasy sports, online games of skill, the state lottery and charitable bingo games that award no more than $7500 in prizes in a single night.

 Poker is effectively outlawed across the state.
 None of the state’s casinos has a poker room and the law makes no exceptions for private games played at home.
 Online poker is similarly restricted as the state does not authorize or regulate internet poker.
 In short, any real money poker game hosted anywhere in the state is illegal.

 Rhode Island’s strict gaming laws don’t necessarily mean the state is opposed to online gaming.
 When the Department of Justice ruled in 2011 that the Wire Act only applies to sports betting, RI Lottery Director Gerald S Aubin said state lottery officials would explore the idea of online gambling at the time.

 More recently, Rhode Island expanded gaming options by legalizing sports betting at the state’s two Twin River casinos.
 A budget passed in 2018 and signed by Governor Gina Raimondo authorized sports betting at both casinos.
 Online sports betting is not yet legal, but officials have said they are interested in considering that after the casinos get the hang of running physical sportsbooks.